thequantumchemist/falcon/falcon_md/tutorial/README.md

-# FALCON-MD Tutorials
+# FALCON Tutorials

-This directory contains example scripts demonstrating how to use the **FALCON-MD** on-the-fly (OTF) calculator for molecular dynamics simulations.
+This directory contains example scripts demonstrating how to use the **FALCON** on-the-fly (OTF) calculator for molecular dynamics simulations.